-Baked Goods intended as the member's Auction item must be brought in the night of judging as specified in the baked goods guidelines in the fair book, Dept. 61, Sec 61, Youth Culinary Arts.
+Baked Goods intended as the member's Auction item must be brought in for judging as specified in the baked goods guidelines in the fair book, Dept. 41, Sec 61, Culinary Arts.

-For baked goods that will be auctioned off, the baked good must be brought in fresh the day of the Auction.
+For baked goods that will be auctioned off, a new baked good must be brought in fresh the day of the Auction.
 For the display area, the Youth member must present an 8 x 10 COLOR photo of themselves with the baked good item.
-This photo must be turned in the night of judging.
-Attached to the back of the Photo, they must supply the recipe for their baked good.
+This photo must be turned in for judging.
+Attached to the back of the Photo, they must supply their name, description of item and the recipe for their baked good.